domanmat/titanic_ML/README.md

 # Titanic Survival Prediction - Random Forest from Scratch

 A complete **Random Forest** implementation built from scratch in Python to predict passenger survival on the Titanic dataset.
-No scikit-learn for the core algorithm - everything is coded manually!
+No scikit-learn for the core algorithm - coded from scratch to deep-dive into the algorithm to learn its rules and behavior.

 ## What This Does